QuantumAI4Bio/AdaptiveFlow-VS/docs/vflp-2.0/features.md

 ## **Ligand Protonation at any pH**

-During the preparation of the ligands with VFLP 2.0, they can be protonated at a freely choosable pH value.
+During the preparation of the ligands with AFLP, they can be protonated at a freely choosable pH value.
 Ligand protonation is an optional step in the workflow, which does not have to be employed.
 It can be carried out either by ChemAxons cxcalc or by Open Babel.

 ## **3D Conformation Generation**

 Docking programs normally require three-dimensional conformations of the molecules.
-VFLP 2.0 can prepare them when required, either by using OpenBabel or by using ChemAxon's molconvert.
+AFLP can prepare them when required, either by using OpenBabel or by using ChemAxon's molconvert.

 ## **Fallback Modes**

 Sometimes, one molecular conversion programs like OpenBabel or the tools from ChemAxon fail for certain molecules during one of the processing steps such as protonation.
-In VFLP 2.0 one can specify a backup program in the case that the primary conversion program should fail during the conversion of some ligands.
+In AFLP one can specify a backup program in the case that the primary conversion program should fail during the conversion of some ligands.